alexey-nikitenko/about/data/README.md

 - 2x Rotary Encoders with push-buttons
 - 4x 4x13x5 mm (695z)mm bearing
 - Wires
-- A 5V power supply for the servos
+- A 5V 1A/2A power supply for the servos
 - 3D printed parts for the robotic arms

 ## Setup Instructions

-The setup is a two-part process:
 1.  **Flashing the firmware** onto your Raspberry Pi Pico.
-2.  **Setting up the Python environment** on your host computer (Windows, macOS, or Linux) to run the control GUI.

 ---